Noise-Resilient Spatial Search with Lackadaisical Quantum Walks: Lackadaisical quantum walks

 which flips the phase of the marked states, where $M$ denotes the set of marked vertices.
 For simplicity, we restrict our analysis to the case $|M|=1$, with the marked vertex chosen at the center of the grid without loss of generality.
 The search algorithm is then implemented by repeatedly applying the combined evolution operator $U^\prime = RU$, which drives amplitude toward the marked vertex through quantum interference.

-In order to define a lackadaisical quantum walk, the coin operator is modified by introducing an additional coin state that corresponds to a self-loop at each vertex.
+In order to define a lackadaisical quantum walk, the coin operator is modified by introducing an additional coin state that corresponds to a self-loop at each vertex~\cite{wong_grover_2015}.
 Concretely, this is done by replacing the uniform coin state in Eq.~\ref{eq:grover_coin} with

 where $\ell$ is a real parameter that controls the weight of the self-loop.
 When $\ell=0$, this reduces to the standard Grover coin, while larger values of $\ell$ increase the amplitude associated with remaining at the current vertex.
 The corresponding shift operator must also be defined accordingly, so that the extra coin state $\ket{d}$ corresponds to the walker remaining at the same vertex.
+This construction formalizes the lackadaisical quantum walk introduced by Wong~\cite{wong_grover_2015} and later analyzed rigorously by Høyer and Yu~\cite{hoyer_analysis_2020}.

-In Fig.~\ref{fig:optimal-self-loop-noiseless}, we have the evolution of the success probability for a noiseless lackadaisical quantum walk on a two-dimensional grid, comparing different self-loop weights $\ell$.
-The plot shows that when $\ell = 4/N$, the probability of finding the marked vertex quickly rises to a constant close to one, while for other values of $\ell$ the success probability is either smaller or takes longer to build up.
+In Fig.~\ref{fig:optimal-self-loop-noiseless}, we have the evolution of the success probability for a noiseless lackadaisical quantum walk on a two-dimensional grid with $N=32\times 32$ vertices, comparing different self-loop weights $\ell$.
+The plot shows that, when $\ell = 4/N$, the probability of finding the marked vertex rapidly increases and saturates at a constant value close to one.
+For other values of $\ell$, the success probability is either significantly lower or requires a longer time to build up.
+This behavior is consistent with the numerical observations reported by Wong for lackadaisical quantum walk search on the two-dimensional grid~\cite{wong_faster_2018}.